If you’re looking for a romantic winter getaway, you’ve found it.

 Attend a show at the art deco Fargo Theatre, which regularly shows classic and current movies and live entertainment in its restored interior (talk about romantic).

-Start your morning with a hunt to find some of Fargo’s coolest street art.
-Most of Fargo’s murals are within easy walking distance of each other so you can take a romantic stroll and get some cute Instagram pics while you’re at it.
+Shake off the rest of your night with a hunt for some of Fargo’s coolest street art.
+Most of Fargo’s murals are within easy walking distance of each other so you can take a romantic stroll and get some cute pics while you’re at it.

 Find the full Fargo-Moorhead mural map here.